 GWC Supports the Community

-Genuine Wallowa County makes annual donations to the Wallowa Fund of the Oregon Community Foundation and the Nez Perce Wallowa Homeland. $1 of every sale on the GWC Provisions site is donated to Community Connection of Northeast Oregon to support the food pantries in Wallowa County.
+Genuine Wallowa County makes annual donations to the Wallowa Fund of the Oregon Community Foundation and the Nez Perce Wallowa Homeland. $1 of every sale on the GWC Provisions site is donated to Community Connection of Northeast Oregon to support regional food pantries.

 GWC and the Environment

-Genuine Wallowa County mitigates its environmental impact by using recycled packaging and enrolling in the Pacific Power Blue Sky renewable energy program.
+Genuine Wallowa County mitigates its environmental impact by using recycled packaging, including stickers with a recyclable backing from EcoEnclose, Geami Greenwrap for fragile items that are shipped, and enrolling in the Pacific Power Blue Sky renewable energy program.

 While working for the regional economic development district, founder Kristy Athens learned of a branding idea that originated in 2007.
 The name “Genuine Wallowa County” and its logo (designed by local graphic designer Joan Gilbert) were suggested by a Rural Development Action Team that worked with a group of locals to consider ways to stimulate the economy.
 There was enthusiasm for the idea, but not enough bandwidth within local nonprofits to support the brand, and it remained a recommendation in a report.
 Kristy received permission from available local stakeholders in 2018 to take over management of the brand.
 She launched the gift box site in March 2019 and the Provisions site in June 2020.